Neo-Phoenix/Craftlytics/README.md

 # Craftlytics

-Craftlytics is a Python program designed to analyze Minecraft crafting recipe JSON files.
-It calculates the crafting usage frequency of each item and block in Minecraft, providing insights into their versatility.
-The output can be used to optimize your Minecraft storage system or simply to better understand item importance.
+Craftlytics is a Python program designed to analyze extracted Minecraft crafting recipe JSON files from any modern version of the game.
+It calculates the frequency with which each item and block is used in crafting recipes, offering valuable insights into their versatility and importance.
+By considering changes across Minecraft versions, the output can help you optimize your Minecraft storage system, prioritize frequently used items, and better understand which resources are essential for crafting efficiency.

 ---